WHAT TO DO IF YOU ARE SICK

 Custodians are cleaning buildings, classrooms and restrooms on a daily basis and are focusing on wiping down all touch points such as sinks, door knobs/handles, tables, elevator buttons, toilets, faucets, light switches, etc. All desks in classrooms will be sprayed with disinfectant once daily.
 Hand sanitizing stations will be located in hallways.
 It is recommended that you frequently wash your hands or use alcohol-based hand sanitizer.

 In addition to routine maintenance on all heating and air units, the Physical Plant is also changing air filters multiple times a year and cleaning air handlers and fan coil units regularly.
-Ventilation system upgrades are beginning in 2021.
+In 2021, the university approved a multi-year ventilation system upgrade that will enhance air flow in many buildings across campus.

 As in years past, students should bring their own daily cleaning supplies, such as disinfectant spray and wipes, to perform routine cleaning of countertops, sinks and shared bathrooms in private or suite setups.
 In residence halls and buildings with communal bathrooms, custodial staff will clean daily.